 I. The History of the Belvedere

 I’ve lived in The Belvedere, on the corner of Main and 10th Avenue in Mount Pleasant, Vancouver, for 15 years.
 I’m sure you would know it if you saw it.
 It is easily distinguishable as one of the oldest buildings on the block, and the striking portraits painted on its enormous façade have defined (and redefined) the neighborhood’s landscape.
 This three story walk-up was built in 1915 from those signature beige and yellow bricks shipped in by the truckload from Abbotsford.
 Evident in the apartment layouts, the building was designed for single occupants.
 Compact and functional spaces provided early twentieth century mill/brewery/dock workers a sleeping area, a large closet, a small kitchen and bath during Mount Pleasant’s formative years, as mills, slaughterhouses and breweries began to line the shores of False Creek and what would later become known as Brewery Creek.
 The building went through several incarnations since its early, working class beginnings.
-It has served as a college, a dormitory, and has housed a plethora of small businesses that floated in and out of the street level commercial space.
+It has served as a college, a dormitory, and has housed a plethora of small businesses which may not be listed on the best comparison websites but that floated in and out of the street-level commercial space.

 History is thick in the musty air of The Belvedere.
 Memories dance through the hallways and ghosts linger deep in its walls.
 These spirits drift along the oak banisters, the marble tiles, the weighted windows, the remains of the old speakeasy in the basement, the chandelier in the foyer and the old manual elevator.
 Many of these features have disappeared over the years, as chandeliers gave way to ceiling tile, folding elevator doors became stainless steel and the old boiler became a pile of rubble, smashed to pieces during recent renovations.
 Yet, even as the building changes, the weight of history remains, pressing down with a low rumble.